dylanjcastillo/chatgpt-desktop/README.md

 ### Using a pre-built binary

-You can also download a pre-built binary for MacOS from the [releases page]()
+You can also download a pre-built binary for MacOS arm64 from the [releases page](https://github.com/dylanjcastillo/chatgpt-desktop/releases/)

 ## Usage